Warning issued after new mpox strain identified in England

 “The key concern now is whether events like this will alter the virus’s transmissibility or virulence.”

-According to the NHS, smptoms of mpox include skin rash with blisters, spots or ulcers that can appear anywhere on the body, as well as fever, headache, backache and muscle aches.
+According to the NHS, symptoms of mpox include skin rash with blisters, spots or ulcers that can appear anywhere on the body, as well as fever, headache, backache and muscle aches.

 The rash usually appears one to five days following fever, headache and other flu-like symptoms.